Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `maxPriceForLowPriorityVm`

 Specifies the maximum price you are willing to pay for a low priority VM/VMSS.
 This price is in US Dollars.

 - Required: No
 - Type: string
-- Default: `''`

-### Parameter: `monitoringWorkspaceId`

-Resource ID of the monitoring log analytics workspace.
-Must be set when extensionMonitoringAgentConfig is set to true.

-- Required: No
-- Type: string